GbengaCyber/Suspicious-Powershell-Invoke-WebRequest---SOC-Sceneario/README.md

-# PowerShell Suspicious Web Request Detection & Incident Response
+# 🛡️ PowerShell Suspicious Web Request Detection & Incident Response
-Suspicious Invoke-WebRequest
+## Suspicious Invoke-WebRequest

-# 🛡️ SOC Brute Force Detection – Microsoft Defender & Sentinel

-## Objective
+## 🛡️ Objective
-Threat actors who gain access to a system often leverage built-in tools such as PowerShell to download additional payloads from the internet.
+- Threat actors who gain access to a system often leverage built-in tools such as PowerShell to download additional payloads from the internet.
 This technique allows attackers to blend into legitimate administrative activity while expanding control, establishing persistence, or communicating with command-and-control (C2) infrastructure.

-The objective of this project was to:
+- The objective of this project was to:

-Detect suspicious PowerShell web requests using Microsoft Sentinel
+- Detect suspicious PowerShell web requests using Microsoft Sentinel

-Trigger and investigate an incident generated from this behavior
+- Trigger and investigate an incident generated from this behavior
+-
 Respond to and close the incident following the NIST 800-61 Incident Response Lifecycle

 ---
 ## 🎯 Environment & Tools